omni/bridge-ui/README.md

 To burn and send back to Home Network (ERC20 to POA20):
 - Specify an Amount
 - Click the switch button and click the <- arrow button to send
-- Confirm transaction on MetaMask
+- Confirm transaction on your Wallet
 - The address that you use to send from, the same address will be used to receive the coin on a Home chain

 The amount sent must be within the daily limits provided by the contracts.
 When the transaction is validated, the user should expect to see a Withdrawal Event on the Foreign Network (right-side - Ethereum Foundation).
 After some time, Validators submit signatures emitting SignedForWithdrawal event to the Foreign Network.
 Once the required number of signatures is reached, CollectedSignatures event is emitted on the Foreign Network.
 The ERC20 tokens are burned on the Foreign Network.
 This process generates a signed message which Validators submit on the Home Network.
 The user automatically receives their Native POA Coin.